cityofaustin/atd-postgrest/README.md

 - `PG_PASSWORD`: the postgres password
 - `PGREST_MAX_ROWS`: the maximum rows to be returned by a postgREST request

 As well, each postgREST service requires a unique (32-char minimum) JWT secret.
-The var can be named as you whish, and must be referenced in `docker-compose.yaml` (look there for example).
+The var can be named as you wish, and must be referenced in `docker-compose.yaml` (look there for example).

 ### Docker